doomedtofail/ck_site/about.md

 Born and raised near the UK's second city of Birmingham.

-Growing up I always knew I wanted to be within an engineering discipline, but never quite knew what options were available or what those diciplines looked like.
+Growing up, I always knew I wanted to be within an engineering discipline, but never quite knew what options were available or what those disciplines looked like.

 An apprenticeship in Mechanical Maintenance quickly set me on the path of Electronic Engineering, and I never looked back.